Captain John Moyer Heathcote

 John Moyer Heathcote died, aged 78, at Conington Castle on 3 August 1912.
 According to a short obituary in the Yorkshire Post and Leeds Intelligencer (6 August 1912); ‘For 15 years in succession – 1867 to 1881 – Mr Heathcote was the winner of the gold prize of the M.C.C., which, prior to the institution of the amateur championship in 1889, was generally considered to invest the winner with the rank of amateur champion.’
 According to his obituary in The Globe (6 August 1912), he was simply ‘the greatest amateur tennis player of modern times.’

 The sitter has inscribed and signed the album page in the lower margin: ‘Yours very truly / J M Heathcote Capt.’

 Verso presents another albumen print portrait, this one showing a younger man in civilian dress.
 The sitter is unidentified.

-Condition: its tonal range could be a little punchier and it presents some spotting in the area of the foreground but the print is otherwise in fine condition.
-The mount presents a small amount of dirt verso and some very minor corner wear but is otherwise in good condition.
+Condition: the print presents a few small imperfections in the area of the background but is otherwise in very good condition.
+The album page presents a few faint marks and some minor edge wear but is otherwise in excellent condition.